-Cucur udang is a favorite Malay snack food for housewives (and others!).
-I remember waking up in the morning and seeing that my mother already had it prepared on the table, complete with the dipping sauce.
-However, these quick and easy snacks are perfect as finger food while you're watching your favorite TV show or a football game.
+Cucur udang is a favorite Malay deep-fried snack.
+When I was young, I remember waking up in the mornings and seeing that my mother had already prepared this dish and set it out on the table, complete with the dipping sauce.
+Now that I'm an adult and I make it for myself, I find that it makes the perfect snack for watching a favorite TV show.

-- 5 chives leave - sliced (preferably Asian chives)
+- 5 chives leaves, sliced (preferably Asian chives)

 - 2 cups all-purpose flour